Page 10: Historical Events In May - 24

 1990 On this day in history andre Dawson receives a record 5 intentional walks in a game

-1990 Stanley Cup: Edmonton Oilers beat Boston Bruins, 4 games to 1 on this day in history.
+1990 On this day in history stanley Cup: Edmonton Oilers beat Boston Bruins, 4 games to 1

 1991 Gene Clark, folk-rocker (Byrds-Tambourine Man), dies at 49 on May - 24.